posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 # Positron Assistant demo

-Welcome to the Positron Assistant demo for posit::conf 2025 in Atlanta!
+Welcome to the [Positron Assistant](https://positron.posit.co/assistant) demo for [posit::conf](https://posit.co/conference/) 2025 in Atlanta!

-In this demo, with the help of Positron Assistant you will:
+With the help of Positron Assistant, this demo will guide you through exploring two datasets:

-1. Explore the Georgia Aquarium Species dataset using Python, or the Atlanta Falcons football team datasets using R
+- the Georgia Aquarium Species dataset using Python

-1. Export your chat conversation into a JSON log file
+- the Atlanta Falcons football team datasets using R

 ## Setup